SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * My Workstation PC (which is a dual-boot system),

-* My Homelab NUC (which sits next to my workstation),
+* My Homelab NUC (which sits next to my Workstation),

 * My Bedroom NUC (for streaming content from my NAS), and